leios/gpu-handbook/src/content/abstractions.md

 ```

 So there's a lot to unpack here.
-Firstly, broadcasting can work in general on the right-hand side of any math equation.
+Firstly, broadcasting can work in general on the right-hand side of any math equation (here shown with the `.+` between `a` and `b`)..
 Secondly, `rand(...)` works the same way as `zeros(...)` or `ones(...)`.
-Right now that might seem trivial, but random numbers are actually a little hard to right on GPUs, so we'll talk about that in a little more depth later.
+Right now that might seem trivial, but random numbers are actually a little hard to do on GPUs, so we'll talk about that in a little more depth later.
-Thirdly, it's important to note that `a` and `b` must be the same size for this to work, so make sure that's true before brodcasting operations to more than one array.
+Thirdly, it's important to note that `a` and `b` must be the same size for this to work, so make sure that's true before broadcasting operations to more than one array.

 But there's a more subtle point here that many people might have missed, and it has to do with the third command, `c = a .+ b`.
 Simply put, `c` did not exist before running the command!
-This means that we have created a new array for the sole purpose of adding `a` and `b`.
+This means that we have created a new array for the sole purpose of outputting the results of  `a .+ b`.

 Though this might not seem particularly noteworthy on the CPU, it actually has large implications for the GPU.
-Remember that the slowest part of most computation is memory management, and here, we have allocated space for and assigned the values of a random array without even considering the consequences to performance!
+Remember that the slowest part of most computation is memory management, and here, we have allocated space for and assigned the values to a random array without even considering the consequences to performance!
+Allocation takes time!
 If at all possible, we want to minimize the number of times we create new arrays.

 So how might we rewrite things so that we don't unnecessarily allocate `c`?
-Well, the simplist solution is to allocate it at the same time as `a` and `b` and then use `.=` instead of `=`:
+Well, the simplest solution is to allocate it at the same time as `a` and `b` and then use `.=` instead of `=`:

 ```
 julia> a = rand(10);